nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - At one point I was using a button click handler to call another function that implemented useState and useEffect, and React did not like that.
 - Better to stick with React functions (than plain JS ones) and have them return JSX when possible, especially for asynchronous calls like awaiting a response from a distant API.
 - When executing authentication calls using a tool like Thunderclient, I'm able to get the correct bearer token.
-- Doing the same from the SPA on localhost fails with CORS errors, and I feel like this can be solved by moving the SAP to Netlify and adding the appropriate Allow URLs (and be careful about trailing slashes).
+- Doing the same from the SPA on localhost fails with CORS errors, and I feel like this can be solved by moving the SPA to Netlify so the browser isn't calling from an HTTP context, as well as adding the appropriate Allow URLs (and be careful about trailing slashes).

 So much for Monday, hello Tuesday please be more productive! :smiley: